mathaimoua/p_project/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### Setup
-Be sure to create a database in supabase and have an ENV file similar to below:

-REACT_APP_SUPABASE_URL=https://YOURPROJECTIDHERE.supabase.co
-REACT_APP_SUPABASE_ANON_KEY=YOURSUPABASEANONKEYHERE

 ### Purpose
 This app pulls data from an API, stores it in a global state and prepares it for transformation.
 Once the user is content with the applied transformations, the report/data can be exported.